Selling Eggs? Here's What You Need to Know

 Egg Collection

 Eggs should be collected every 48 hours, at minimum, and ideally every day.
-Following collection, the eggs should be immediately refrigerated at temperatures at or below 45°F to reduce bacterial growth, maintain egg quality, and to halt embryonic development if the egg is fertile.
+Following collection, the eggs should be immediately refrigerated at temperatures at or below 45?°F to reduce bacterial growth, maintain egg quality, and to halt embryonic development if the egg is fertile.
 Eggs can be kept in the fridge unwashed for up to 3 weeks before washing.

 To Wash or Not to Wash?

-There is no legal direction in NYS in regards to if eggs should or shouldn't be washed if a farm has fewer than 3,000 hens.
+There is no legal direction in NYS regarding if eggs should or shouldn't be washed if a farm has fewer than 3,000 hens.
 This decision is up to the discretion of the flock owner, bearing in mind that eggs for sale must be free of any adhering dirt or prominent stains under the law.
 There are pros and cons to washing: washing removes the natural protective protein coating of the egg, often called the "cuticle" or "bloom", but also removes adhering dirt and some stains.
 A recent study by the USDA-ARS (United States Department of Agriculture - Agriculture Research Service) indicated that washed, refrigerated eggs maintained similar quality to unwashed refrigerated eggs, which is contrary to previous beliefs that unwashed eggs maintain their freshness longer.

-Washing eggs properly is essential for food safety, and incorrect washing of eggs can actually lead to increased interior contamination of the egg.
+Washing eggs properly is essential for food safety, and incorrect washing of eggs can lead to increased interior contamination of the egg.
 Eggs should be washed in water that is at least 20 degrees higher than the ambient temperature of the egg, since washing in water colder than the egg allows bacteria on the shell surface to be pulled into the egg through contraction of the white and yolk caused by the temperature difference.
 Warmer water in excess of 50 degrees to the temperature of the egg can result in thermal cracks, which are typically not seen with the naked eye, but can be easily seen if the egg is candled.

 A good washing technique is as follows: 1.)
 Apply a light stream of water to the egg and gently remove debris with a cloth, dish scrubber, or brush that has been dipped in an egg wash solution or mild dish soap.
 2.)
 Rinse the egg of the cleaning solution.
 3.)
 Allow the egg to air dry.
-Never soak eggs at any time, as this allows for bacteria to penetrate the shell through the egg's natural pores.
+Never soak eggs at any time, as this allows bacteria to penetrate the shell through the egg's natural pores.

 There are also small-scale commercial egg washers available on the market.
-Follow the manufacturer's directions for use, and use only approved food-grade sanitizers.
+Follow the manufacturer's directions for use and use only approved food-grade sanitizers.

 Packing Eggs

 Dry eggs are to be packed into clean egg cartons.
-Packing eggs large end up keeps the air cell exposed, maintaining better freshness of the eggs over time.
+Packing eggs large end up keeps the air cell exposed, maintaining the freshness of the eggs over time.
 It is highly recommended that eggs be packed into new cartons for food safety reasons, but old cartons can be reused if they're clean.
 It is not recommended that eggs be packed into cartons from purchased eggs unless absolutely necessary.
 If they must be packed in these cartons, all identifying features on that carton (farm name, store name, and/or branding information; packing code/date information; grade; size; and nutrition/welfare claims) must be obliterated with black permanent marker or opaque paint.
-It is illegal to sell eggs in cartons with identifying features or claims that are not the farm's own, and this includes all of the items listed above.
+It is illegal to sell eggs in cartons with identifying features or claims that are not the farm's own, and this includes all those listed above.

 What Not to Put on the Carton: